 - Sydney Harbour in the north

-Inner West Council has 23 GPTs that play an important role in removing large (gross) pollutants greater than two millimetres from stormwater runoff.
+Inner West Council has 23 GPTs that play an important role in removing large (gross) pollutants greater than 2mm from stormwater runoff.

 GPTs are an end solution to the problem of waste entering our waterways.
 They are expensive to construct and require maintenance that cost more than $80,000 in 2015/16.